thegooddocsproject/chronologue/documentation-and-app-roadmap.md

 |   |   |   |   |   |
 -->

-# About The Chronologue API
+## App plan: About The Chronologue API

-## Lisence
+## Licence
 The API will use Zero clause BSD.

-## Types of Documentation Needed
+## Types of Documentation needed

+> Note: The documents mentioned below are part of the documentation plan.
+We list the documents here as well for a better overview.

+The API needs the following documentation:
-- API routes
+- API reference: Endpoints and routes
+- Concept explanation guide
 - Quick start guide
 - Bug reporting guide
-- Concept explanation guide

 ## Future features
 **Note**: Since the app is hosted on Netlify, all future feature implementations must be compatible with Netlify.